scossin/iamsystem_python/docs/source/annotation.rst

 Removing or keeping ancestors depends on your use case.
 In a semantic annotation task, only the longest terms must be kept so the ancestors need to be removed.
-In an information retrieval task, ancestors should be kept.
+In an information retrieval task, ancestors could be kept in the index.

 Partial overlapping
 """"""""""""""""